Last Updated: August 16, 2022

 How do we use personal information

-We use personal information for the following business purposes: providing you with information, products or services; providing support to you and responding to your requests; correspondence with you about our products, services, events, or news; performing and enforcing any contract(s) between yourself and Malwarebytes, including billing and collections; to improve our products and services, including malware research, as well as our websites and present content to you; as described to you when collecting your personal information or as otherwise allowed by applicable law.
+We use personal information for the following purposes: providing you with information, products or services; providing support to you and responding to your requests; providing information about our products, services, events, or news, including newsletters and promotional messages; performing and enforcing any contract(s) between yourself and Malwarebytes, including billing and collections; to improve our products and services, including malware research, as well as our websites and present content to you; to market new and existing products to you; and as otherwise described to you when collecting your personal information or as otherwise allowed by applicable law.